xzz2343/ShoppingBasketDemo/README.md

 # ShoppingBasketDemo
-The purpose of this repo is for demo purposes only
+This repo is for demo purposes only